Korean Demilitarized Zone: Nature reserve

-In the past half century, the Korean DMZ has been a deadly place for humans, making habitation impossible.
-Only around the village of Panmunjom and more recently the Donghae Bukbu Line on Korea's east coast have there been regular incursions by people.
+In the past 70 years, the Korean DMZ has been a deadly place for humans, making habitation impossible.
+Only around the former village of Panmunjom and more recently the Donghae Bukbu Line on Korea's east coast have there been regular incursions by people.

 This natural isolation along the 250 km length of the DMZ has created an involuntary park which is now recognized as one of the most well-preserved areas of temperate habitat in the world.
 In 1966 it was first proposed that the DMZ be turned into a national park.

-There are over 6,000 species of animals og plants in the DMZ.
+There are over 6,000 species of animals and plants in the DMZ.
 The DMZ has over 100 endangered animal species of the 267 in Korea, as well as many endangered plant species, among the heavily fortified fences, landmines and listening posts.
-These animals include the endangered red-crowned crane (a staple of Asian art), the white-naped crane, critically endangered Korean fox and Asiatic black bear, and, potentially, the extremely rare Siberian tiger, Amur leopard, and endangered marine species such as Western Gray Whale.
+These animals include the endangered red-crowned crane (a staple of Asian art), the white-naped crane, critically endangered Korean fox and Asiatic black bear, and, potentially, the extremely rare Siberian tiger, Amur leopard, and endangered marine species such as western gray whale.
 Ecologists have identified some 2,900 plant species, 70 types of mammals and 320 kinds of birds within the narrow buffer zone.
 Additional surveys are now being conducted throughout the region.